Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

 6. Patient problems.

-1. Atherosclerosis - chronic illness predominantly elastic or muscular arteries - elastic type, which is characterized by deposition and accumulation in the intima of plasma atherogenic lipoproteins with another reactive proliferation of connective tissue and the formation of fibrous plaques.
+1. Atherosclerosis - chronic illness predominantly elastic or muscular arteries - elastic type, which is characterized by the deposition and accumulation of plasma in the intima atherogenic lipoproteins with another reactive proliferation of connective tissue and the formation of fibrous plaques.

-Leg raise contraindications When caring for the body, the legs are lifted with one hand, and with the other, with gentle pressure and a steady step, it is pulled back.
-The return of blood is supported.
-Bed linen and venous congestion slow blood flow and promote thrombosis.
+Contraindications to leg lifts.
+When grooming the body, the legs are lifted with one hand, and the other is pulled back with gentle pressure and a steady step.
+Blood return is supported.
+Bed linen and venous stasis slow blood flow and promote thrombosis.
 In addition, they increase the function of the venous valve.
-Alternatively, compression can also be achieved with a compression bandage.
+Alternatively, compression can also be achieved through a compression bandage.

 Contraindications for compression applications.
 Special material Compression guaranteed.
-Color coding Size note.
+Color coding Note on size.
 Gumming on the thigh prevents slipping.
-Knitted heel is better.
+A knitted heel is a better fit.
 The size is always exactly according to our own specifications.

 The development of atherosclerosis begins at the age of 40-50 years and older.
-Men more often and 10 years earlier suffer from atherosclerosis due to the fact that they have observed pathological high levels in the blood of triglycerides, cholesterol, atherogenic lipoproteins, and they are more susceptible to risk factors.
+Men suffer from atherosclerosis more often and 10 years earlier due to the fact that they have pathological high levels in the blood of triglycerides, cholesterol, atherogenic lipoproteins, and they are more susceptible to risk factors.

-There are also factors contributing to the development of the disease:
+Factors contributing to the development of the disease are also identified:

 A practical approach to ensure compliance

 Documentation about once a week and with leg changes.
-Like duct tape on the thigh? .
+Like duct tape on your thigh? .
 Information about good cooperation.
 Skin care.
-Observation of the skin at least once a day for bruising, blood circulation.
+Observe the skin at least once a day for bruises and blood circulation.
 Thrombotic signs, allergic reactions.

-Material control stockings.
+Material control of stockings.
 Compression bandage indication.
-Apply compression bandages for thrombosis prevention only with short stretch bandages.
+Apply compression bandages to prevent thrombosis using short stretch bandages only.
 But they also work while lying down.
-Pronation rule in opposite compression bandage.
-Pronation Raise the outer edge of the foot for the last circle.
+Rule of pronation in the opposite compression bandage.
+Pronation Lift the outer edge of the foot for the last circle.

 1) constitutional predisposition;

-2) nutritional factor - malnutrition containing excess fat, carbohydrates and lack of vitamin C;
+2) nutritional factor - poor nutrition, containing excess fat, carbohydrates and lack of vitamin C;

 3) psycho-emotional stress;

-5) metabolic factor (with diabetes, obesity, decreased function thyroid gland);
+5) metabolic factor (with diabetes mellitus, obesity, decreased function thyroid gland);

-6) vascular factor associated with violation nervous regulation vessels, their defeat in various infectious and infectious-allergic diseases.
+6) vascular factor related to violation nervous regulation vessels, their damage in various infectious and infectious-allergic diseases.

 Supination Raising the inner edge of the foot Lowering the outer edge of the foot.
-Press the soles of your feet against the bottom end of the bed while tensing your calf muscles.
+Press the soles of your feet into the bottom of the bed while contracting your calf muscles.
 Thigh muscle tension.
-If there are no measures or there is a significant risk of thrombosis, patients receive heparin in addition to a doctor's prescription.
+If there are no measures or there is a significant risk of thrombosis, patients receive heparin in addition to the doctor's prescription.

-Name the measures for the prevention of thrombosis and their effect!
+Name measures to prevent thrombosis and their effect!

-Head pressure Pressure which in the rest of the musculature is outside, i.e. from the bandage, comes.
-Operating pressure pressure, with active muscles from the inside, i.e. short stretch bandage Use in chained patients, low extensibility, causes strong compression with high working pressure and low rest pressure, can be left on at night.
-Long-term dressing Used mainly in active patients, high elasticity, low working pressure and high pressure rest.
-Should be deployed at night, as well as in bed rest more than 10 minutes as it limits.
-Reverse Compensation To balance the anatomical recesses around the protuberances, pieces of foam are cut to size and placed in the recesses.
-Raising the legs increases venous return.
+Pressure Pressure The pressure that is in the rest of the muscle outside, i.e. from the bandage, comes.
+Operating pressure pressure, with active muscles from the inside, i.e. short stretch bandage Use in confined patients, low elongation, causes high compression with high operating pressure and low resting pressure, can be left on at night.
+Long-term dressing Used mainly in active patients, high elasticity, low operating pressure and high pressure peace.
+Must be deployed at night and also in bed rest more than 10 minutes because it limits.
+Backward Compensation To balance the anatomical grooves around the protuberances, pieces of foam are cut to size and placed into the grooves.
+By raising your legs, venous return increases.

-On early stages there is a violation of the permeability of the endothelium and intima (the inner lining of the arteries) for fat-protein complexes (lipoproteins), which are deposited and accumulate in the intima of the vessels and aorta, become visible stripes yellowish color.
+On early stages there is a violation of the permeability of the endothelium and intima (the inner lining of the arteries) for fat-protein complexes (lipoproteins), which are deposited and accumulate in the intima of blood vessels and the aorta, becoming visible stripes yellowish color.
 This is the stage of lipoidosis.
-Gradually around the lipoproteins deposited in the intima grows connective tissue, protruding plaques appear.
+Gradually, it grows around the lipoproteins deposited in the intima. connective tissue, protruding plaques appear.
 This is the stage of liposclerosis.
-Then the center of the plaque disintegrates, manifests itself, the plaque protrudes significantly into the lumen of the vessel, narrowing it.
+Then the center of the plaque disintegrates, bulges, and the plaque protrudes significantly into the lumen of the vessel, narrowing it.
 Under the plaque, the underlying layers of the vascular wall are destroyed, and the plaque penetrates into muscle layer.
 This is the stage of atheromatosis.
-Finally, calcium salts (lime) are deposited into the plaque and its surroundings. fibrous tissue; the plaque becomes even more dense, significantly narrows the lumen of the vessel, preventing the flow of blood in the affected vessel.
+Finally, calcium salts (lime) are deposited into the plaque and surrounding area. fibrous tissue; the plaque becomes even denser, significantly narrows the lumen of the vessel, preventing blood flow in the affected vessel.
 This is the stage of atherocalcinosis.

-In basic grooming, the legs are lifted with one hand and the other, with gentle pressure and a steady motion, is pulled back.
+In basic care, the legs are lifted with one hand while the other is pulled back with gentle pressure and a steady movement.
 In addition, the stockings serve as an abutment and thus enhance the action of the muscular venous pump.
-When should compression not be performed?
+In what cases should compression not be performed?

 Conditions and diseases

-Cause: Vessel shrinks and no longer compresses.
+Cause: The vessel narrows and no longer contracts.
 Patients with decompensated heart failure.
 Cause.
-The fact that venous return flow is increased increases the preload.
+The fact that venous return flow increases increases preload.
 At the heart more work.
-Cause: Violation of the healing of shells is disturbed.
+Cause: The healing of shells is impaired.

 3 .
-Symptoms depends on which arteries are affected.
+Symptoms It depends which arteries are affected.

-a) aortic atherosclerosis characterized burning pain behind the sternum with irradiation to the arms, neck, back, upper abdomen.
-Unlike angina pectoris, pain continues for a long time, sometimes intensifying, sometimes weakening.
-With a significant expansion of the aortic arch or aneurysm, it is possible to change the voice, difficulty swallowing.
-Atherosclerosis of the aorta is detected by direct examination of the patient and instrumental methods.
-Percussion determines the expansion vascular bundle in the second intercostal space; right and left borders relative stupidity hearts are shifted outward; on auscultation, there is a sharp increase in the 2nd heart sound.
-R-logical research - expansion of the shadow of the aorta.
+a) atherosclerosis of the aorta characterized burning pain behind the sternum with irradiation to the arms, neck, back, upper abdomen.
+Unlike angina, the pain continues for a long time, sometimes intensifying and sometimes weakening.
+With a significant expansion of the aortic arch or an aneurysm, a change in voice and difficulty swallowing may occur.
+Aortic atherosclerosis is detected through direct examination of the patient and instrumental methods.
+During percussion, expansion is determined vascular bundle in the second intercostal space; right and left borders relative stupidity hearts are shifted outward; On auscultation, a sharp increase in heart sound is observed.
+R logic research - expansion of the aortic shadow.
 ECHO - expansion of the aorta and thickening of its wall.

-What error sources should you consider and disable when putting on medical thrombosis stockings?
-Put on only after 20 minutes of decontamination of the leg storage.
+What error sources should you consider and eliminate when putting on medical thrombosis stockings?
+Put on only after 20 minutes of decontamination of the feet.
 They cannot be worn.
-What test do you perform after applying a compression bandage to a patient?
+What check do you perform after applying a compression bandage to a patient?

-Check fit Wrinkle-free, heel, adhesive tape on thigh, leg opening.
-Perform a circulatory check after 30-60 minutes.
-Over a thousand liters of blood accumulate in our heart through the bloodstream every day - an imperceptibly healthy young person.
-However, the elderly feel their heart from time to time, as the carrying capacity is steadily decreasing.
-Therefore, older people usually have to stop more often, rest and get tired faster.
-If the stress on the heart becomes too great, heart disease threatens.
+Check the correct fit Wrinkle free, heel, adhesive tape on thigh, leg hole.
+Check your circulation after 30-60 minutes.
+More than a thousand liters of blood accumulate in our hearts through the bloodstream every day - unnoticed by a healthy young person.
+However, older people feel their hearts out from time to time as the carrying capacity steadily decreases.
+Therefore, older people usually have to stop and rest more often and get tired more quickly.
+If the tension on the heart becomes too great, heart disease threatens.

-Atherosclerosis abdominal aorta different in nature of pain in the abdomen, violations of the functions of internal organs.
+Atherosclerosis abdominal aorta characterized by different types of abdominal pain and dysfunction of internal organs.

-b) atherosclerosis of cerebral vessels characteristic of the elderly and old age.
-Constant decline cerebral circulation leading to sustainable oxygen starvation.
-It is manifested by a decrease in memory, dizziness, a decrease in mental capacity for work, concentration of attention.
-With significant damage to the vessels of the brain, it can gradually develop senile dementia.
-If the clearance cerebral arteries is significantly closed by a plaque, it can develop ischemic stroke.
-The walls of blood vessels become fragile and burst under the influence of blood pressure, then a hemorrhagic stroke occurs.
+b) atherosclerosis of cerebral vessels typical for elderly and old age.
+Constant decline cerebral circulation leads to sustainable oxygen starvation.
+Manifested by decreased memory, dizziness, decreased mental performance, and decreased concentration.
+With significant damage to the blood vessels of the brain, it may gradually develop senile dementia.
+If the clearance cerebral arteries becomes significantly covered by a plaque, it may develop ischemic stroke.
+The walls of the blood vessels become fragile and rupture under the influence of blood pressure, then a hemorrhagic stroke occurs.

 Heart failure - when the heart runs out of energy

-What is important for the care of the victims.
+What is important for caring for victims?
 A heart disease common in old age is heart failure.
-It is said when the heart is too weak to pump enough blood to the organs.
-First of all, it is only felt during strenuous efforts such as climbing stairs - the person affected must often stop and choke.
-As the disease progresses, the patient does not get enough air, even if he is at rest, and has difficulty coping with this.
+This is said when the heart is too weak to pump enough blood to the organs.
+First of all, it is only felt during strenuous efforts such as climbing stairs - the person affected must frequently stop and gasp.
+As the disease progresses, the patient does not get enough air, even if he is at rest, and has difficulty coping.

-People with heart failure do not need to be completely shed, but the burden must be balanced.
-Caution is advised when standing up, as affected people are particularly prone to falling due to dizziness.
-The upper part of the patient with heart failure should be kept elevated - for example, using sofa cushions, a mattress wedge, or a special back support.
+People with heart failure do not need to be eliminated completely, but the burden must be balanced.
+Caution is advised when standing up, as affected people are especially prone to falling due to dizziness.
+The upper part of a patient with heart failure should be kept elevated - for example, using sofa cushions, a mattress wedge, or a special back support.

-Ischemic heart disease and heart attack - heart in oxygen deficiency
+Coronary heart disease and heart attack - the heart is oxygen deficient

 It is important to check your blood pressure and heart rate regularly.
 If arterial pressure increases, those affected should reduce their salt intake.
-If the patient has had a heart attack, top part body should be slightly elevated.
-Thus, he can breathe easier, get more oxygen, the heart calms down.
-To prevent a recurrence heart attack risk factors such as smoking, physical inactivity or poor diet should be minimized.
+If a patient has had a heart attack, he top part the body should be slightly elevated.
+Thus, he can breathe easier, receive more oxygen, and the heart calms down.
+To prevent recurrence heart attack, it is necessary to minimize risk factors such as smoking, physical inactivity or poor diet.

-d) atherosclerosis of the coronary arteries the heart is manifested by angina attacks and leads to the development of myocardial infarction.
+d) atherosclerosis of the coronary arteries heart disease is manifested by attacks of angina pectoris and leads to the development of myocardial infarction.

-e) atherosclerosis of the mesenteric arteries manifested by violations of the function of the digestive apparatus, abdominal pain, which are well stopped by nitroglycerin.
-The pain is accompanied by bloating, constipation, belching.
+e) atherosclerosis of mesenteric arteries manifested by dysfunction of the digestive system, abdominal pain, which is easily relieved by nitroglycerin.
+The pain is accompanied by bloating, constipation, and belching.
 Possible reflex pain in the heart, palpitations, interruptions, shortness of breath.

-Their colloquial name - intermittent claudias - sounds relatively harmless.
+Their colloquial name, intermittent claudias, sounds relatively harmless.
 With the right measures, it is very easy to gain control.
-They are also colloquially known as "intermittent lameness" as sufferers after a certain amount of walking are often forced to take breaks and stop - similar to window shopping.
-Only in this case they are suspended due to stressful pain in the legs.
+They are also known colloquially as "intermittent claudication" as sufferers are often forced to take breaks and stop after a certain walk - similar to window shopping.
+Only in this case they are suspended due to stress pain in the legs.

-Responsible for impaired blood circulation constrict or even close the vessels.
+Those responsible for impaired blood circulation narrow or even close the blood vessels.
 In most cases, this is a consequence of atherosclerosis.
-Besides, in rare cases injury, inflammatory diseases, embolism or inflammation of large blood vessels can lead to intermittent lameness.
+Besides, in in rare cases injuries, inflammatory diseases, embolism or inflammation of large blood vessels may lead to intermittent claudication.

-Regardless of the localization of atherosclerotic vascular lesions, a blood test can reveal lipid metabolism disorders: an increased content of cholesterol in the blood, low-density lipoproteins (beta-lipoproteins), and triglycerides.
+Regardless of the location of atherosclerotic vascular lesions, blood tests can reveal lipid metabolism disorders: increased levels of cholesterol, low-density lipoproteins (beta-lipoproteins), and triglycerides in the blood.

 4 .
 Principles of treatment.

-Treatment of atherosclerosis should be complex.
-First of all, it is necessary to influence the factors predisposing to the development of the disease.
-A significant place in this is given to general hygienic measures: the patient's refusal to bad habits(alcohol, smoking), adequate sleep, staying on fresh air, moving image life.
-Great importance in the treatment of atherosclerosis, it has a diet, a decrease in the total caloric content of food, a decrease in the diet of fat, cholesterol-retaining products, and sugar.
-It is necessary to exclude products containing extractive substances ( meat broths, fried foods), limit salt intake to 5g per day.
-The diet should be rich in vegetables, fruits, low-fat dairy products.
+Treatment of atherosclerosis must be comprehensive.
+First of all, factors that predispose to the development of the disease should be influenced.
+A significant place in this is given to general hygienic measures: the patient’s refusal to bad habits(alcohol, smoking), adequate sleep, staying on fresh air, moving image life.
+Great importance in the treatment of atherosclerosis has a diet, reducing the total calorie content of food, reducing fat in the diet, foods that retain cholesterol, as well as sugar.
+It is necessary to exclude products containing extractives ( meat broths, fried foods), limit salt intake to 5g per day.
+The diet should be rich in vegetables, fruits, and low-fat dairy products.

-Due to impaired blood circulation, the muscles of the affected limbs are no longer supplied with oxygen.
+Due to poor circulation, the muscles of the affected limbs are no longer supplied with oxygen.
 If the disease is already at a more advanced stage, complaints may also occur at rest.
-Especially in the second half of life, because every fourth patient over 55 suffers from intermittent clitoral disease.
-It affects men four times more often than women and is especially at risk for smokers.
+Especially in the second half of life, because one in four patients over 55 years of age suffers from intermittent clitoral disease.
+It affects men four times more often than women, and smokers are especially at risk.

-Drugs that inhibit the synthesis of cholesterol are used: clofibrate, lipantil; - Means that improve microcirculation: a nicotinic acid and her preparations; - drugs that reduce the synthesis of cholesterol and its absorption in the intestine: cholestyramine, colestipol;
+Drugs that inhibit cholesterol synthesis are used: clofibrate, lipantil; - products that improve microcirculation: a nicotinic acid and its drugs; - drugs that reduce cholesterol synthesis and absorption in the intestine: cholestyramine, colestipol;

-Drugs that reduce cholesterol deposits in the vascular wall, the so-called angioprotectors: parmidin, prodectin.
+Drugs that reduce cholesterol deposits in the vascular wall, so-called angioprotectors: parmidine, prodectin.

 Typical symptoms of intermittent claudication

-The symptoms of intermittent claudication depend on the four stages described above.
-Initially, the disease is asymptomatic and painless, since atherosclerosis and associated circulatory disorders often develop creep.
-Only when the affected muscles are no longer supplied enough oxygen, it acquires varying degrees, crampy and stressful pain in the calf, but also in the legs, thighs or buttocks.
+Symptoms of intermittent claudication depend on the four stages described above.
+Initially, the disease is asymptomatic and painless, since atherosclerosis and associated circulatory disorders often develop creeping.
+Only when the affected muscles are no longer supplied sufficient quantity oxygen, it acquires varying degrees, cramping and stress pain in the calf, but also in the legs, hips or buttocks.

 • More cold temperature skin compared to the opposite limb.